 Dental disease is one of the most common and most preventable problems we see in dogs and cats.
 It can cause drooling, reluctance to eat, swelling, bad breath, redness of the gums, lethargy, loose teeth and tooth discoloration.
 The veterinarians at Riverton recommend regular dental exams and cleaning as a preventative measure to help ensure the longevity of your pet.

 Our facility houses a state-of-the-art blood chemistry analyzer as well as digital radiography.
 These provide our team with the diagnostic tools to evaluate internal problems with your pet.
 These laboratory tests and radiographs are performed in the clinic so results can be evaluated quickly.
 In addition, results from both can be forwarded to board-certified specialists for review if desired.
 We also offer ultrasound at Riverton to visualize abdominal and chest organs.
 We utilize veterinary ultrasound specialists that come to our clinic for your pet’s ultrasound needs.

 Once your pet is seven years old, they are considered a Senior Pet.
 Due to improved veterinary care and dietary habits, pets are now living longer lives.
 Senior pets can still develop many of the same health concerns as older people do, such as: arthritis and joint discomfort, heart-disease, kidney/liver disease, diabetes, senility, weakness, or cancer and other age-related health issues.

-Once a pet becomes a Senior, we recommend an annual wellness visit to ensure your pet is staying healthy.
-We also might suggest taking some preventative measures like bloodwork or a dietary change.
-Every pet is unique in their own way, and we strive to help personalize our patient’s care to help them live a long and happy life.
+Once a pet becomes a Senior, we recommend an annual wellness visit to ensure your pet maintains good health.
+We may also suggest taking some preventative measures such as bloodwork or a dietary change.
+Every pet is unique, and we strive to help personalize our patient’s care to help them live a long and happy life.